npmcdn-to-unpkg-bot/social-wall/README.md

 ###Get your app informations
 Just look at the `App ID` and `App Secret` fields.
 Now you can add them to your PHP file, look at the **APIs configuration** part.

+##Twitter Application
+###Create your own application
+If you want to access Twitter content, you must create an application on [Twitter Apps](https://apps.twitter.com/).
+* Click "Create a new app"
+* Give it a name, description, website (it can be http://localhost if you are testing)
+* Create your application

+###Get your app informations
+* Click on the "Keys and Access Tokens" tab

+Your `App ID` is your "Consumer Key".

+Your `App Secret` is your "Consumer Secret".

+* Click "Generate Tokens"

+Here are your `Token` and your `Token Secret`

 #Change log
-##V1.11
+##1.2
+* Everything is now working correctly online (especially Facebook !).
+* All posts retrieved are now placed in cache.
+The cache duration is fixed to 2 days minimum (for now).
+* Some other corrections

+####1.1.1
---> If no "loader element" is entered, hide correctly the loading label.
+* If no "loader element" is entered, hide correctly the loading label.

---> No images for source part on elements, only svgs.
+* No images for source part on elements, only svgs.

---> Post content length limit is fixed to 450 characters.
+* Post content length limit is fixed to 450 characters.

-##V1.0
+##1.0
-It works but it's not responsive and not very customizable
+* It works offline, but it's not responsive and not customizable.